sagemathinc/cocalc_tutorial/creating_a_course/creating_course.md

 ## Creating the course file

-Once you've opened the course project, you need to create a course management file.
+Almost all aspects of a course such as which students are enrolled and assignment management are controlled by a **.course** file.
+We'll now create this file.

-Click on **New** and give the course a title.
+Open the course project and, click on **New** and give the course a title.
 Here, I've used `Autumn_2016_PHY001`.
 Click on **Manage a Course** to create the course file.

 ![New course](./assets/new_managecourse.png)

 If you go to the root of the course project directory, you will see that a new file has been created with the extension **.project**.
-This is the course management file and all aspects of your course are controlled by it.
+This is the course management file and most aspects of your course are controlled by it.

 ![Course file](assets/course_file.png)